Vincent1334/Vincent1334/README.md

 ## Hey, I'm Vincent!  👋

-I am currently a student at the University of Luebeck, studying robotics and autonomous systems.
+I'm currently studying robotics and autonomous systems at the University of Luebeck.

 - 🌱 Looking to learn ROS
 - 🔭 I’m currently working on projects for my studies